ryo-abiko/GCNet/README.md

 The sample image is provided by [SIR<sup>2</sup> benchmark dataset](https://sir2data.github.io/).

 ## Usage
 Our code is based on pytorch.
 Put input images into `input_images`.
-Processed images are
+Processed images are saved in `output_images`.

 run `python3 demo.py`